MicrosoftDocs/architecture-center/docs/framework/security/design-identity-authentication.md

 **Suggested actions**

-Organizations should attempt to ensure policy and processes require restricting and monitoring direct internet connectivity by virtual machines.
+Organizations should attempt to ensure policy and processes require restricting, and monitoring direct internet connectivity by virtual machines.

 **Learn more**